commutativity/GraphBuilder/README.md

 ## Demo

 The demo folder provides GEXF graph datasets that have been constructed with the application.
-The graph datasets can be visualized and explored in Gephi. https://gephi.org/users/download/
+The graph datasets can be visualized and explored in Gephi. https://gephi.org/users/download/.
+The first figure below is created with the demo-one dataset and the ForceAtlas 2 algorithm in Gephi.
+The second figure is created with the Sydney dataset and the ForceAtlas algorithm.

 <img src="demo/images/main.png?raw=true" width="500"/>  <br />